Ruggero J. Aldisert: Early life and education

 Born November 10, 1919, in Carnegie, Pennsylvania, to Italian emigrant parents, Aldisert attended the local public schools.
 He graduated from Carnegie High School in 1937, then earned a Bachelor of Arts degree in 1941 from the University of Pittsburgh.
 However, World War II interrupted his legal studies.
-He volunteered and joined the United States Marine Corps, serving as battery commander in the Pacific Theater (1942 to 1946) and attaining the rank of Major.
+He volunteered and joined the United States Marine Corps, serving as battery commander in the Pacific Theater (1942 to 1946), attaining the rank of Major.
 He then finished his legal studies using the GI Bill, and received his Juris Doctor in 1947 from the University of Pittsburgh School of Law.
 He married and raised a family, and also became active in the Italian Sons and Daughters of America, becoming the national president from 1954 to 1968.

 Early career

 Aldisert had a private legal practice in Pittsburgh, Pennsylvania from 1947 to 1961, handling trials in civil and criminal matters.
 He re-entered government service by becoming a Judge of the Pennsylvania Court of Common Pleas of Allegheny County (from 1961 to 1968).
-From 1963 until his semi-retirement from the federal bench in 1986, Aldisert also taught law as an adjunct professor at his alma mater.
+From 1963 until 1986, Aldisert also taught law as an adjunct professor at his alma mater.

 Federal judicial service

 President Lyndon B. Johnson nominated Aldisert to a seat on the United States Court of Appeals for the Third Circuit vacated by Judge Austin Leander Staley.
 The United States Senate confirmed him on July 29, 1968, and Judge Aldisert received his commission that same day.
 In addition to his Third Circuit duties, Judge Aldisert served on the board of the Federal Judicial Center from 1972 to 1979.
-He served as Chief Judge of the Third Circuit, and as a member of the Judicial Conference of the United States from 1984 to 1986.
+He served as Chief Judge of the Third Circuit, and as a member of the Judicial Conference of the United States from June 20, 1984 to December 31, 1986.

 Judge Aldisert assumed senior status on December 31, 1986, but remained active for nearly two more decades.
 His book on Opinion Writing was distributed to American judges at judicial conferences, and reached a second edition.
 In addition to sitting on many appellate panels after taking senior status, Judge Aldisert also traveled to England, Germany, Italy, the former Czechoslovakia, and to Poland in 1980 (when that nation began to rebel against communist rule) to lecture on American legal principles.

 Death and legacy

 Judge Aldisert stopped hearing cases in August 2014 after 46 years on the bench.
-He died following a heart attack on December 28, 2014, in Santa Barbara, California, and was survived by his widow, children and grandchildren.
+He died following a heart attack on December 28, 2014, aged 95, in Santa Barbara, California, and was survived by his widow, children and grandchildren.
 He is buried at Arlington National Cemetery.